Alternative bridal wear for the modern bride

 Wallpaper* picks the best alternative bridal wear designers and brands, helping you stand out on your wedding day

 Overwhelmed by ostentation, the pressure of matrimonial tradition, or the risk of investing in something not quite you?
-Here, we select the best alternative bridal wear designers and brands to dip into, creating pieces with ease, elegance and just the right amount of ritz to wear when saying ‘I do’.
+Here, Wallpaper* selects the best alternative bridal wear designers and brands to dip into this summer and beyond, each creating pieces with ease, elegance and just the right amount of drama to wear when saying ‘I do’.

 Best alternative bridal wear and wedding dresses